deegitalbe/laravel-trustup-io-sign/README.md

     ]
 ```

-## 🛠️ Default trait.
+## 🛠️ Default installation BelongsTo relation.

-With DefaultTrustupIoSignedDocumentRelatedModel.
 All necessary methods are already defined.
 Default model type identifier is set to uuid.

 ```shell